Underdisc/underdisc.github.io/src/blog/5_shader_includes_and_varkor_projects/index.md

 }
 ```

 Earlier on, I had wished that if a component defined an Update function, its Update function would get called without having to introduce any other code, but now I am on the fence about that wish.
 Because I am using an ECS structure for organizing component data, calling `UpdateComponentType<T>` will call the Update function for every component of type T within the current Space.
 In the example above, ComponentA::Update will be called for every ComponentA stored within the Space before the Update functions for the ComponentB and ComponentC components are called.
-Because of this, requiring the user to make it known that a component has an Update function and they want it called makes sense because it gives them control over the order their component updates are called in.
+Because of this, requiring the user to make it known that a component has an Update function and they want it called makes sense because it gives them control of the order their component updates are called in.
 Is it really neccessary though?
 Maybe.
 Maybe not.
 It depends on whether there is a game out there that would make use of this specificity or not.

-Another interesting benefit of this is that if a user adds their component type to this component update queue and that component type does not have an update function, it won't compile.
+Another interesting benefit of this is that if a user adds their component type to this component update queue and that component type does not have an Update function, it won't compile.

 I am not 100% sure if this is the solution I will stick with.
 I'll need to see how it pans out to assess whether I actually like it or not.
 For now though, this direction achieves my current desires with a few minor downsides, so I am pretty optimistic about it.